techclubjit/JIT-Hack/CONTRIBUTING.md

 ```
 git remote add upstream https://github.com/techclubjit/JIT-Hack.git
 ```
 ("JIT-Hack" is used as the example repo.
-Be sure to reference the _actual_ repo you're contributing to e.g. "JIT-Hack-linkerd").
+Be sure to reference the _actual_ repo you're contributing to e.g. "JIT-Hack").

 ## Verify the new remote named 'upstream'
 ```